Students of Georgetown Inc.: Corp IT

 Corp Information Technology was created in 2005 as the Corp's internal technologies management department to deal with the organization's increasing systems and network administration needs.
 Later that year it was awarded a contract to construct the website for the Georgetown University Prince Alwaleed Center for Muslim–Christian Understanding.

 Corp Marketing

 The Corp Marketing Department was originally an internal marketing division of the Corp.
 In 1982, it was expanded as a business called Corp Advertising and provided graphic design services for Georgetown University student clubs.
 In 1997, Corp Advertising was closed due to decreased business and re-internalized as the Corp Marketing Department.
 It once again serves as the Corp's internal marketing division.

 Corp Capital

 Corp Capital was established in 2011 as an internal $50,000 investment fund with a focus on education and training for its members.

 Philanthropy Committee

 The Corp Philanthropy Committee (CPC) was founded in 2005.
-The committee is responsible for the entire Corp Philanthropy budget.
-The CPC also is charged with administering Corp Scholarship.
+The committee is responsible for assisting the Philanthropy Chair in all aspects of Corp Philanthropy.
 The CPC was created to help those groups and students on campus who could not find funding otherwise.
-Its composition includes one member from each business—or "service"—as well as, an at-large Corpie, and an at-large member from the student body.
-The CPC is run by a chairman and a vice chair.
-The chairman is an at-large member of the Corp board of directors.